Zint Barcode Generator and Zint Barcode Studio User Manual

 };

-The symbology must support ECIs (see Table ).
+The symbology must support ECIs (see Table 7: ECI-Aware Symbologies).
 For example:

 #include <zint.h>